angeluriot/Papermap/doc/contribute/paper.md

 * The options are:
 	* `(Not a literature review)`: the paper is not a literature review
+	* `Review`: the paper is a reanalysis or commentary on existing literature
 	* `Narrative review`: the paper is a qualitative summary of the existing literature on a particular topic
 	* `Systematic review`: the paper is a comprehensive review of existing literature using a structured methodology to minimize bias
 	* `Meta-analysis`: the paper is a statistical analysis that combines the results of multiple scientific studies